 Southard has been with PNNL for over 25 years, serving diverse projects and taking on multiple roles.
 Southard has a background in fish passage research.
 Her career began at PNNL’s Richland campus, researching how fish navigate rivers, dams, and irrigation canal systems.
 When the work became looking at dots on a computer screen that represented fish instead of working with real animals in the water, it led her to PNNL’s MCRL, located at the entrance to Sequim Bay on Washington’s Olympic Peninsula.
 Southard quickly found herself on the water, seining for fish and diving as part of MCRL’s scientific dive team.
 Over time, Southard’s career path shifted toward administrative functions—she now serves as associate operations manager for MCRL.
 Her responsibilities in this role are centered around safe and environmentally compliant conduct of lab operations, indoors and out.
 She is responsible for training, environmental protection, safety, security planning, operational reviews, and audits.
 She also helps coordinate field projects for diverse clients that make use of MCRL expertise, facilities, and equipment that require complex environmental permitting and safety training.
 Knowing firsthand the risks associated with diving operations and on-water field deployments, Southard is able to draw from her decades of experience to help plan for unexpected obstacles and ensure safety measures are in place before anyone steps on a boat or dives under water.

-Southard offers a piece of advice: pre-planning and great communications are the key to success.
+Southard offers a piece of advice: pre-planning and great communications are the keys to success.

 Written by Cailene Gunn.

 Subscribe to our monthly newsletter here.